momoko-w/2019-internship-starter/README.md

 # 2019-internship-starter

-Starter project for 2019 internship candidates

-## Installation steps
+## Introduction

+Complete this NodeJS application so that it generates a sequence of [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) numbers, and correctly formats a multiplication table of these numbers.
+Parts of the application are already written, you should complete the tasks and make sure all tests pass.

+## Tasks to complete

+This application comes with a set of tests.
+Some tests are passing and others are failing.
+Your job will be to get the failing tests to pass by writing your algorithm(s) and running the tests until each of the tests is passing.

+Here are the algorithms you'll need to implement:

+1. Generate a sequence of Fibonacci numbers - This should be done in the file: `fibonacci.js`.
+2. Format the multiplication table output to align the numbers evenly, accounting for numbers having different numbers of digits - This should be done in the file `tableFormatter.js`.

+## Installing, Running, and Submitting the Starter Application

+### Installing the Starter Application

-1. Have NodeJs v11 installed on your computer see https://nodejs.org/en/
+1. Install [NodeJs v11](https://nodejs.org/en/) on your computer.
-2. Take a personal fork of this repository
+2. Take a personal fork of this repository.
-3. Download the repository to your computer
+3. Download the repository to your computer, e.g `C:\github\2019-internship-starter`.
-4. Open a terminal in the repository, e.g `c:\github\2019-internship-starter`
+4. Open a terminal in the repository, e.g `C:\github\2019-internship-starter`
 5. Run the command `npm i` to install dependencies

+### Running the Application

+1. Open a terminal in the repository, e.g `C:\github\2019-internship-starter`
-6. Run the comment `npm test` to run the tests
+2. Run the comment `npm test` to run the tests
-7. Run the command `npm start -- --number 5` to run the program with an output of 5 numbers
+3. Run the command `npm start -- --number 5` to run the program with an output of 5 numbers

-## Jobs to be done

-You have a few jobs to be done to complete this program.
-We've added some tests that are skipped - you can identify these in the test files with the `xtest`.
-To make these tests run, remove the `x` and run the command `npm test` to make the tests run, and fail.

-Your jobs are below, the tests are there to help you, and feel free to add more.

-1. Implement an algorithm to generate a sequence of fibonacci numbers - see `fibonacci.js`
-2. Implement an algorithm to properly format the table output to take account of padding - see `tableFormatter.js`
-3. Optional: Implement further functions `power` and `add` within the `tableMaker.js` to give further options for table creation
+### Submitting the Starter Application

+TO ADD